jstray/deepform/README.md

 ## Code quality and pre-commit hooks

-The code is currently automatically formatted with [black](https://black.readthedocs.io/en/stable/), and using [autoflake](https://pypi.org/project/autoflake/) to remove unused imports and [isort](https://timothycrosley.github.io/isort/) to sort them predictably.
-These tools are configured in `pyproject.toml` and should Just Work&trade; -- you shouldn't have to worry about them at all!
+The code is currently automatically formatted with [black](https://black.readthedocs.io/en/stable/), uses [autoflake](https://pypi.org/project/autoflake/) to remove unused imports, [isort](https://timothycrosley.github.io/isort/) to sort them, and [flake8](https://flake8.pycqa.org/en/latest/) to check for PEP8 violations.
+These tools are configured in `pyproject.toml` and should Just Work&trade; -- you shouldn't have to worry about them at all once you install them.

 To make this as painless as possible, `.pre-commit-config.yaml` contains rules for automatically running these tools as part of `git commit`.
-To turn these git pre-commit hook on, you need run `pre-commit install` (after `pip install`ing `black`, `autoflake`, `isort[pyproject]`, and `pre-commit` itself).
+To turn these git pre-commit hook on, you need run `pre-commit install` (after installing it and the above libraries with Poetry or pip).
 After that, whenever you run `git commit`, these tools will run and clean up your code so that "dirty" code never gets committed in the first place.

+GitHub runs a "python build" Action whenever you push new code to a branch (configured in [python-app.yml](https://github.com/project-deepform/deepform/blob/master/.github/workflows/python-app.yml)).
+This also runs `black`, `flake8`, and `pytest`, so it's best to just make sure things pass locally before pushing to GitHub.

 ## A research data set